Pewejekubam/qbd-to-gnucash/README.md

-# Modular JSON Mapping Documentation
+# QuickBooks to GnuCash Converter

-This project uses modular JSON dictionaries to map QuickBooks list types to GNUCash-compatible hierarchies and attributes.
+This project converts QuickBooks IIF files into GnuCash-compatible CSV files.
+It uses modular JSON mappings to map QuickBooks account types to GnuCash-compatible hierarchies and attributes.

+## Features

+- **IIF File Parsing**: Extracts account data from QuickBooks IIF files.
+- **Modular JSON Mapping**: Maps QuickBooks account types to GnuCash-compatible structures using baseline and specific mapping files.
+- **Dynamic Mapping Updates**: Automatically identifies unmapped account types and updates the specific mapping file.
+- **Hierarchy Validation**: Ensures parent accounts are created before child accounts to maintain a valid GnuCash hierarchy.
+- **Placeholder Optimization**: Removes redundant placeholder accounts with only one child and promotes the child to the parent level.
+- **CSV Export**: Generates a GnuCash-compatible CSV file with all processed accounts.

 ## Workflow Overview

-The workflow for processing IIF files and generating the accounts CSV file involves the following steps:

 1. **Load Configuration**:
    - The `main.py` script loads configuration settings, including the input and output directories, from environment variables or a configuration file.